KadekMutiaSari/KadekMutiaSari/README.md

 - 🌱 I’m currently focusing on **Android Development** and practicing **Data Structures and Algorithms** everyday.
 - 💬 I’m looking forward to contribute to **Open Source Projects**.
-- ⚡ Fun fact: There are 10 types of people in this world those who understand binary and those who don't :)
 - Show ❤ by giving⭐to my Repositories, at least your star could make someone's day 😄.

 <br>